Aimee Spring

 Award-winning Author

 A Mom's Choice Awards Recipient, THE LITTLE BUTTERFLY: FOR YOUNG HEARTS WHO HAVE EXPERIENCED LOSS, a colorfully illustrated story and memory book, offers a gentle and sensitive way to look at death.
-From chrysalis to a beautiful butterfly flying off to heaven, the Butterfly's message will reassure children and adults that although thei
+From chrysalis to a beautiful butterfly flying off to heaven, the Butterfly's message will reassure children and adults that although their l

 A Mom's Choice Awards Recipient, THE LITTLE BUTTERFLY: FOR YOUNG HEARTS WHO HAVE EXPERIENCED LOSS, a colorfully illustrated story and memory book, offers a gentle and sensitive way to look at death.
 From chrysalis to a beautiful butterfly flying off to heaven, the Butterfly's message will reassure children and adults that although their loved one is no longer with them, they will be reunited someday.
 This book includes suggested activities to celebrate and remember their loved one and a special section for recounting memories through writing, drawing, or pasting photos.
 This keepsake book can be opened whenever the child wishes to revisit the cherished memories they have captured.